 Data enrichment can also be part of this process to again increase the level of information, which also particularly helps in any subsequent source tracing of original data posts.

 Augmentation can come in various forms, depending on needs, with the end result being that reporting outputs are smarter.
-The system can prioritise and action corrective workflows based on ranked results, with the reports only containing, for example, material subsets of relevant information, which all goes to speed up those critical operational insights as well as responses.
+The system can prioritize and action corrective workflows based on ranked results, with the reports only containing, for example, material subsets of relevant information, which all goes to speed up those critical operational insights as well as responses.

 Repeatable and auditable processes are the outcome.
 This also removes dependencies on spreadsheets, where data integrity can be an ongoing issue to manage, and also enables more efficient handoffs when staff leave or join a functional role.